tgac-vumc/translocation-snake/README.md

 **input file creation**

-Pipeline is tested on paired-end ilumina data and processed as follow:
+Pipeline is tested on paired-end ilumina data processed as follow:
 - Adapters are removed with SeqPurge v0.1-104 (-min_len 20)
 - DNA is aligned with bwa_mem v0.7.12-r1039 against reference hg19. (-M -R <readgroupinfo> )
 - Realignment around indels is performed with ABRA v0.96